lmpham1/cool_ssg_generator/README.md

 - Python 3.8.5

 ### Installation
 Make sure you have installed Python version 3.8.5 or above.
 No other dependencies is currently needed.
-Usage of venv or Anaconda is recommended
+Usage of venv or Anaconda is recommended (but not required)

 ### Basic Usage
 Generate a website from a file or folder: